'Google Just Made Gmail the Most Secure Email Provider on the Planet' - Slashdot

 How about FIDO U2F and the Google Authenticator ( RFC 6238 and RFC 4226)?
 The six digit TOTP code has been proven across many, many sites (I use it on Microsoft's, Amazon's, gmail's, and many others.)

 What would be nice would be a dedicated PDA-like device with a camera for reading QR codes, a touch screen for inputting codes by hand, a charge-only USB interface, and a SD card interface for backing up the OTP seeds.
-The device never sees, nor cares about the Internet, and is only connected to a USB cable t
+The device never sees, nor cares about the Internet, and is only connected to a USB cable to get power.

 Re: (Score:2)